Pramod04dev/Pramod---Public-Sapient/Public Sapient/Task2/Readme.md

 curl http://localhost:8080          //to access the docker application that we have created

-docker exec -it <containerID> sh    //to enter into the docker container
+docker exec -it ${containerID} sh    //to enter into the docker container